clarpaul/activity_monitoring_prediction/index.md

 ### Objectives

   *  Given training data extracted from the original study, build a model to recognize, based on sensor data, the manner (`classe`) in which each of the 6 participants did any given barbell lift
   * In particular, predict the values (A through D) of 20 unlabeled observations in a testing dataset.
-Achieve at least 80% accuracy to pass the exercise.

 ### Report